XRPL-Labs/XRPL-Persist-Price-Oracle/README.md

-# Persist XRP-USD rate on the XRPL
+# Persist XAH-USD rate on Xahau

-Persists the data fetched with [XRP-Price-Aggregator](https://github.com/XRPL-Labs/XRP-Price-Aggregator) on the XRP Ledger.
-This data is persisted by xrpl-labs.com on [`rXUMMaPpZqPutoRszR29jtC8amWq3APkx`](https://bithomp.com/explorer/rXUMMaPpZqPutoRszR29jtC8amWq3APkx).
+Persists the data fetched with [XAH-Price-Aggregator](https://github.com/XRPL-Labs/XAH-Price-Aggregator) on the Xahau Ledger.
+This data is persisted by xrpl-labs.com on [`rXUMMaPpZqPutoRszR29jtC8amWq3APkx`](https://xahauexplorer.com/explorer/rXUMMaPpZqPutoRszR29jtC8amWq3APkx).

 Background info: https://dev.to/wietse/aggregated-xrp-usd-price-info-on-the-xrp-ledger-1087

-Fetch the XRP-USD rate live from the XRPL with this command (XRPL WebSocket Node connection required, eg. using xrpl.ws)
+Fetch the XAH-USD rate live from Xahau with this command (Xahau WebSocket Node connection required, eg. using wss://xahau.network)

 ```json
 {